Tutorial: Restrict network access to PaaS resources with virtual network service endpoints using the Azure portal

 On the Add subnet page, enter or select the following information, and then select Save:

 Setting Value Name Private Subnet address range Leave as default Service endpoints Select Microsoft.Storage Service endpoint policies Leave default.
 0 selected.

 Before enabling a service endpoint for an existing subnet that has resources in it, see Change subnet settings.

 Restrict network access for a subnet

-By default, all virtual machine instances in a subnet can communicate with all resources.
+By default, all virtual machine instances in a subnet can communicate with any resources.
 You can limit communication to and from all resources in a subnet by creating a network security group, and associating it to the subnet:

-Enter the following information
+Enter or select the following information:

 Setting Value Subscription Select your subscription Resource group Select myResourceGroup from the list Name Enter myNsgPrivate Location Select East US